 Driven by specialized analytics software and high-powered computing systems, big data analytics enables data analysts and scientists to analyze growing volumes of structured, unstructured and semi-structed data from a variety of sources to open up a wide range of business benefits.
 These benefits include new revenue opportunities, improved operational efficiency, more effective and personalized marketing campaigns, better customer service and much more besides.

-There are essentially four kinds of big data analytics – descriptive, diagnostic, predictive, and prescriptive.
+There are essentially four kinds of analytics – descriptive, diagnostic, predictive, and prescriptive.
 Descriptive analytics tells organizations what happened in the past – how many sales were made during a given week, for instance.
 Diagnostic analytics is about measuring historical data to understand why something happened – why there was a spike in sales during that week.
-Predicative analytics is even more valuable still, telling companies what’s likely to happen in the future – which week next month will likely generate high sales volumes.
+Predictive analytics is even more valuable still, telling companies what’s likely to happen in the future – which week next month will likely generate high sales volumes.
 Finally, prescriptive analytics literally prescribes what action to take to either eliminate a future problem or take full advantage of a promising trend – make sure you’re flushed with stock and additional staff during that week next month to cater for the spike in demand.

 Prescriptive analytics is where big data and machine learning algorithms come into play.
-It is about predicting outcomes based on numerous variables and determining courses of action to gain completive advantage going forward.
+It is about predicting outcomes based on numerous variables and determining courses of action to gain a completive advantage going forward.
 It requires not only historical information, but also external data from a variety of unstructured sources to make informed business decisions.
 It is within predictive and prescriptive analytics where the real big nuggets of gold are buried.

 (Video source: youtube.com)

 In sum, big data is data that is huge in size, collected from a variety of sources, pours in at high velocity, has high veracity, and contains big business value.
 Importantly, in order to extract this value, organizations must have the tools and technology investments in place to analyze the data and extract meaningful insights from it.
-Powerful data analytics makes processes and operations more efficient, and enables organizations to manage, discover, and utilize knowledge.
-So, get out there and start collecting data – but then make sure you invest in the technology and the people who can connect, analyze and extract value from it.
+Powerful data analytics makes processes and operations more efficient and enables organizations to manage, discover, and utilize knowledge.
+So, get out there and start collecting data – but then make sure you invest in the technology and the people who can connect, analyze, and extract value from it.
 Only this way will you realize the fifth V and keep your company competitive in the future.